Fuechschen/dubbot/README.md

 # dubbot
-Prototype of an bot for dubtrack
+A (simple) bot for dubtrack running with node.js

 ### Functionality